Artifact

 Acquisition in 2013

-PlayerScale develops software infrastructure specifically for cross-platform gaming, enabling publishers and aggregators to efficiently scale their titles across various platforms including casual, social, and mobile environments.
-The company's backend software features a data analytics tool that assists developers in understanding user behavior and tracking users and revenue across both mobile and web properties.
-This capability allows developers to enhance monetization strategies and accelerate the introduction of new games to the market.
-PlayerScale's technology supports multiple programming languages and frameworks, including Flash, Unity 3D, C++, .Net, Android (JAVA), iOS (Objective-C), and HTML5, making it versatile for a wide range of gaming applications.
+PlayerScale develops software infrastructure specifically for cross-platform gaming, enabling publishers and aggregators to efficiently scale their titles across casual, social, and mobile platforms.
+The company's backend software features an integrated data analytics tool that assists developers in understanding user behavior and tracking users and revenue across both mobile and web-based properties.
+This capability not only enhances monetization strategies but also facilitates the rapid introduction of new games into the market.
+PlayerScale's technology supports a variety of programming environments, including Flash, Unity 3D, C++, .Net, Android, iOS, and HTML5, making it a versatile solution for game developers looking to optimize their offerings.

 Tumblr